-The above article should be seen as part three in a series, part one being “Honoring Virtue” by Andrew Bernstein and part two “What We Owe Our Soldiers” by Alex Epstein, both reviewed elsewhere on this website.
+The above article should be seen as part three in a series, part one being “Honoring Virtue” by Andrew Bernstein and part two “What We Owe Our Soldiers” by Alex Epstein.

-American troops in Iraq, as we all know, are in trouble.
-In this new article Mr. Epstein shall tell us “what is truly necessary to protect America and its soldiers.”
-His coupling of America and its soldiers is worth dwelling on.
+American soldiers invaded Iraq right after the bombing of Baghdad in March 2003.
+In this third article Mr. Epstein tells us “what is truly necessary to protect America and its soldiers.”
+This coupling of America with its soldiers might seem odd.
 America is where it always was, then its soldiers traveled six or seven thousand miles to where they need protecting.
-According to Mr. Epstein – as we shall see – America, even now, also needs protecting from Iraqis.
+According to Mr. Epstein, as we shall see, America also needs protecting from Iraqis.
 Protect American soldiers in Iraq and you protect America as well, that is the logic behind his phrasing.

 Mr. Epstein helped send American soldiers to Iraq in the first place.
 Not long after 9-11 he began promoting the Iraq War like any neoconservative or Bush administration hack:

-Though the regime of Saddam Hussein was quickly overthrown, phantom threat and all, four years later that is not enough for Mr. Epstein.
-In his latest essay he refers to U.S. troops now in Iraq as “the brave men and women who risk their lives to defend America” and he would keep them there for a while still.
+Though the regime of Saddam Hussein was quickly overthrown, four years later that is not enough for Mr. Epstein.
+In this essay he refers to U.S. troops in Iraq as “the brave men and women who risk their lives to defend America” and he would keep them there for a while still.
 But there is a problem defending America from Iraqis on the other side of the earth (emphasis his):

 “... for our government to truly support our troops, it must do far more than help them do their jobs; it must give them the right jobs to do – the jobs that will effectively defend America while minimizing the risk to their lives.”And what are the right jobs?
 (Note the plural.)